Congruence subgroups of braid groups and crystallographic quotients. Part II: Almost crystallographic groups

-We use part of the algebraic characterisation of almost-crystallographic groups given in~\cite[Theorem~3.1.3]{Dekimpe} as follows.
-Recall that a group $G$ is called \emph{polycyclic-by-finite} if it admits a subnormal series, that is, a sequence of subgroups $\{1\}= H_0 \leq H_1 \leq H_2\leq \cdots \leq H_n=G$ such that $H_i$ is normal in $H_{i+1}$, with $ \faktor{H_{i+1}}{H_i}$ a (infinite) cyclic or finite group for each $0\leq i\leq n-1$.

-\begin{theorem}[{\cite[Theorem~3.1.3]{Dekimpe}}] Let $E$ be a polycyclic-by-finite group.
-Then $E$ is almost-crystallographic if and only if it has a nilpotent subgroup, and possesses no non-trivial finite normal subgroups. \end{theorem}

-We note that, in particular, if $E$ is a crystallographic group then it does not have non-trivial finite normal subgroups.
+We start this section noting that, from Theorem~\ref{T:dekimpe}, if $E$ is a crystallographic group then it does not have non-trivial finite normal subgroups.
 In \cite[Lemma~11(a)]{LIMAGONCALVES2019160} the authors proved that $\faktor{B_3[2]}{\Gamma_k(B_3[2])}$ is a torsion free nilpotent group of nilpotency class $k-1$ and its Hirsch length was computed.
-This motivates the following result, but now with congruence subgroups, and that will be useful to show the connection between almost-crystallographic structures and congruence subgroups.
+This motivates the following result, but now with congruence subgroups.
+That will be useful to show the connection between almost-crystallographic structures and congruence subgroups.

 \begin{lemma} Let $m$ be either 4 or an odd prime number and let $k\geq 2$. \begin{enumerate} \item The group $\faktor{B_3[m]}{\Gamma_k(B_3[m])}$ is a torsion free nilpotent group of nilpotency class $k-1$ with Hirsch length equal to